 Prepare for Poisoning

-If your dog swallows something that can harm her, call your nearest poison control center or the ASPCA Animal Poison Control Center (888-426-4435), and get to the vet or emergency vet clinic right away.
+If your dog swallows something that can harm them, call your nearest poison control center or the ASPCA Animal Poison Control Center (888-426-4435), and get to the vet or emergency vet clinic right away.
 Don’t take a chance -- even a small amount of chocolate can be toxic to a dog, while one ibuprofen can lead to kidney failure.

 Watch for Warning Signs